What should I expect during my first massage therapy visit?

 - To be given 5 star treatment!

-- From the time the therapist arrives at your home or workplace, you can expect professional service from beginning to end.
+- You can expect professional service from beginning to end.

-- After set-up; the therapist will have a brief consultation to establish a massage sequence.
-This is the time to be honest about any pains or discomfort you are having.
+- The therapist will conduct a brief consultation to establish a massage sequence.
+This is the time to be honest about any pains or discomfort you are experiencing.

 - If in the workplace; the therapist will have you sit in the chair and proceed to perform massage.